pivotal/docs-tas-adapter/certificate-rotation.md

-# Rotate certificates
+# Rotate Application Service Adapter certificates

-This topic describes how to rotate Application Service Adapter for VMware Tanzu Application Platform system certificates.
+You may need to manually rotate your Application Service Adapter system certificates.
+This topic tells you how.

 > **Note** Certificate rotation does not result in downtime.